LunarG/VulkanTools/layersvt/screenshot_layer.md

 ```
 ## Layer Options

 The options for this layer are specified in VK_LAYER_LUNARG_screenshot.json.
-The option details are in [screenshot_layer.html](https://vulkan.lunarg.com/doc/sdk/latest/windows/screenshot_layer.html#user-content-layer-details).
+The layer option details are documented in the [screenshot layer documentation](https://vulkan.lunarg.com/doc/sdk/latest/windows/screenshot_layer.html#user-content-layer-details).